Lukas Franks PI

 “Jeez, is that all you ever say?
 Look, I can make this easy, or I can make it hard.
 I’d rather go with easy.”
 I pulled a wad of fold, counted out two hundred, and threw it on the counter.

 I threw down another hundred.
-What the hell, Drax was covering expenses.
+What the hell.
+Drax was paying.

 “She’s in 417.”